-- 1. The Audit Committee, which has independent committee members, who advise and give guidance in improving risk management processes and advises Council on the effectiveness of risk management processes. - 2.
-The Risk Management Committee, which is the risk committee constitutes of senior management.
-This is the committee that identifies risk and is responsible for developing mitigation plans, allocate resources and ensure the implementation of the mitigation plans.
-This committee is convened quarterly and is chaired by the Municipal Manager.
-It is responsible for the preparation and review of the Enterprise Risk Management plans, inclusively of the Risk Management Framework, Risk Management Policy, Risk Management Strategy and the Risk Management Register.
+1. The Audit Committee, which has independent committee members, who advise and give guidance in improving risk management processes and advises Council on the effectiveness of risk management processes.

+responsible for the preparation and review of the Enterprise Risk Management plans, inclusively of the Risk Management Framework, Risk Management Policy, Risk Management Strategy and the Risk Management Register.
 The committee and is fully is functional.
-The committee also monitors the implementation of Risk Register mitigation plans. - 3.
-The Risk Management Committee, which is the risk committee constitutes of senior management.
+The committee also monitors the implementation of Risk Register mitigation plans.

+2. The Risk Management Committee, which is the risk committee constitutes of senior management.
 This is the committee that identifies risk and is responsible for developing mitigation plans, allocate resources and ensure the implementation of the mitigation plans.
 This committee is convened quarterly and is chaired by the Municipal Manager.
 It is responsible for the preparation and review of the Enterprise Risk Management plans, inclusively of the Risk Management Framework, Risk Management Policy, Risk Management Strategy and the Risk Management Register.
 The committee and is fully is functional.
 The committee also monitors the implementation of Risk Register mitigation plans.

-Names Position Mrs. AN Dlamini (Municipal Manager) Chairperson Mr. M. Mkatu (CFO) Member Ms. N. Lungwengwe (Executive Director: Corporate Services) Member Mrs. N. James (Executive Director: Social Services and Development Planning) Member Mr. B Makwakwa(Executive Director: Infrastructure Services) Member Mr. N. Biyase (Executive Director: Water Services) Member Ms. Z Lugongolo (Risk Manager) Advertised.
-Appointment is anticipated in the 2018/2019 financial year Member Ms. N. Jili Secretariat
+Names Position

+Mrs. AN Dlamini (Municipal Manager) Chairperson

+Mr. M. Mkatu (CFO) Member

+Ms. N. Lungwengwe (Executive Director: Corporate Member

+Services)

+Mrs. N. James (Executive Director: Social Services and Member

+Development Planning)

+Mr. B Makwakwa(Executive Director: Infrastructure Member

+Services)

+Mr. D Gqiba (Executive Director: Water Services) Member

+Ms. Z Lugongolo (Risk Manager) Member

+Advertised.
+Appointment is anticipated in the 2018/2019

+financial year

+Ms. N. Jili Secretariat

-Risk Champions committee.
+3. Risk Champions committee.
 This committee is operational and it works closely with the risk management function and assists with the implementation of risk management processes within departments.
 The committee is also responsible for the implementation of the mitigation plans as proposed in the risk register.
 Below is the list of the Risk Champions:-

 Names DEPARTMENT

 Risk Manager position currently vacant Office of the Municipal Manager

 Ms. V. Mfenqa Finance Department

 Ms. M. Ngcobo Corporate Services Department

 Mrs. H. Ngcobo Infrastructure Services Department

 Ms. T. Ngcobo Water Services Department

-Ms. T. Mahlaba Social Services and Development and
+Ms. T. Mahlaba Social Services and Development and Planning

-Planning